MatthewNewbread/got-survival/README.md

 seaborn>=0.13

 Freeze only what you import directly; transitive packages will be pulled automatically.Pin exact versions (==) later, e.g. when you start CI or need reproducibility.

-🤖 Tests

-pytest -q

-The smoke‑test in tests/test_pipeline.py just make sure the pipeline runs end‑to‑end on the small sample.

-📜 License

-MIT